jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -OpenDestinationFile
-If specified opens the print file after printing (ignored if the destination file is not specified)
+If specified, the print is opened file after printing.
+If the destination file is not specified, this value is ignored.

 ```yaml
 Type: SwitchParameter